Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

 If <i>value</i> is a native function in the debugger's compartment, return whether the referent is a native function for the same C++ native.

+### `isSameNativeWithJitInfo(value)`
+If <i>value</i> is a native function in the debugger's compartment, return whether the referent is a native function for the same C++ native with the same JSJitInfo pointer value.

+This can be used to distinguish functions with shared native function implementation with different JSJitInfo pointer to define the underlying functionality.

 ### `decompile([pretty])`
 If the referent is a function that is debuggee code, return the JavaScript source code for a function definition equivalent to the